back to Axiomatic Language Home Page

 lc, lcltr - lowercase (letter)

-len - natural number length of a sequence
+len, l - length of a sequence

 ltr, l - letter